kevinchatham/setup.sh/readme.md

 # WSL Ubuntu 20.04 Setup

-This script will completely configure Ubuntu 20.04 in [WSL](https://docs.microsoft.com/en-us/windows/wsl/).
-It has only been tested on Ubuntu 20.04!
+This script will completely configure Ubuntu in [WSL](https://docs.microsoft.com/en-us/windows/wsl/).
+It has only been tested on version 20.04!

 ### Instructions